Compiled by the Road Trip Alberta team

 - Cold Shot has a Monday and Friday bus that follows the same route at SunDog but instead of picking up at the airport, you would leave from the Cold Shot passenger terminal. (**Note that at the time of writing, the Cold Shot Edmonton to Jasper bus route is temporarily suspended but check the website for current information.)

 Edmonton to Jasper by Private Transfer

 Private transfers from Edmonton International Airport to Jasper National Park are a convenient and relaxing way to get to the Rocky Mountains without waiting in lines or making multiple shuttle stops.
 Some private transfer options are below:

 - SunDog Tours offers a direct route in various sizes of transportation depending on the size of your group.
 There is also an option to add in a sightseeing portion to the journey with the driver acting as a guide during the drive.

-- RideBooker.com has luxury sedans to luxury mini-busses and all the sizes of transportation in between to choose from depending on the size of your group.
+- RideBooker.com has luxury sedans to luxury mini-buses and all the sizes of transportation in between to choose from depending on the size of your group.

 Edmonton to Jasper by Train

 Being able to enjoy the scenery on the trip from Jasper to Edmonton is easy to do via rail!
 This route on VIA Rail Canada takes six and a half hours, but you will be able to relax and plan your adventures with a Jasper National Park map in hand.

 Fares vary depending on the time of year and how far in advance you are booking.
 Note that routes are currently limited and not available every day.
 The average price of a train ticket from Edmonton to Jasper National Park is $91.40 as of 2019.